AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/customize-app.md

    ![Tap Mtn Biker in Canyon fragment](assets/customize-app/mtn-biker-in-canyon.png)

 1. The editor opens up the header panel of the app for the mountain biker.
-Each panel is made up of layers, representing different images and text that compose the experience..
+Each panel is made up of layers, representing different images and text that compose the experience.

    ![Panels](assets/customize-app/panels.png)